See the latest updates and information regarding the COVID-19 pandemic at semo.edu/covid19.

 to prepare them for careers not specifically in the theatre profession.
 For example,

-students may combine a B.A. in theatre with a minor in fine arts entrepreneurship
+students may combine a B.A. in theatre with a minor in entrepreneurship to prepare

-to prepare for careers in administrative and management fields in theatre.
-Students
+for careers in administrative and management fields in theatre.
+Students might also

-might also combine a B.A. in theatre with a major in creative writing to prepare for
+combine a B.A. in theatre with a major in creative writing to prepare for careers

-careers such as playwriter or screenwriter.
-Another possibility is to double major
+such as playwriting or screenwriting.
+Another possibility is to double major in film/television

-Students holding the BA in Theatre must demonstrate
+Students holding the B.A. in Theatre must have:

 - The ability to think conceptually and critically about text, performance, and production.

-- An understanding of production processes, aesthetic properties of style, and the way
+- An understanding of production processes, the aesthetic properties of style, and the

-these shape and are shaped by artistic and cultural forces.
+way these things are shaped by artistic and cultural forces.

 - An acquaintance with a wide selection of theatre repertory including the principal